4th of August Regime: Nationalism

-Ethnic and linguistic (mainly Slavophone Greeks) minorities were persecuted under Metaxas' rule.
+Ethnic and linguistic minorities (mainly Slavic-speakers of Greek Macedonia) were persecuted under Metaxas' rule.
 The regime, however, was tolerant to the Greek Jews, repealing the anti-Semitic laws of previous regimes.
 A large community of Sephardic Jews was present in the region of Thessaloniki which was annexed by Greece in 1913, and Jews were largely in opposition to Venizelism.
 Metaxas was firmly opposed to the irredentist factions of the Slavophones of northern Greece (most of whom were Bulgarians), some of whom underwent political persecution due to advocacy of irredentism with regard to neighbouring countries.

 Metaxas' regime continued repression of the use of Slavic languages both in public and in private and of expressions of Slavic cultural distinctiveness.
-During World War II, the Greek-identifying Slavophones fought in the Hellenic Army in defense of Greece, whereas those who didn’t, collaborated with the occupational forces following Greece’s capitulation.
+During World War II, the Greek-identifying Slavophones fought in the Hellenic Army in defense of Greece, whereas those who didn't, collaborated with the occupational forces following Greece's capitulation.

 Again, in contrast to some totalitarian regimes, no mass killings were ever instituted and there is no evidence that any were planned.

 Economic policy

-One of the 4th of August government's main objectives was the repudiation of the old capitalist system and its replacement with a corporatist economic system in order to promote national and social solidarity.
+One of 4 August government's main objectives was the repudiation of the old capitalist system and its replacement with a corporatist economic system in order to promote national and social solidarity.
 This idea "harmonized perfectly with Metaxas' convictions on social and national solidarity as well as his rejection of individualism and class struggle".
 The plan for the creation of a corporatist state was manifest in the early days of the regime by public declarations by Metaxas and by government ministers.

 To this end, Deputy Premier and Finance Minister Konstantinos Zavitsianos "published details about a horizontal (according to branches of production), not vertical (according to social class), syndicalist organization" of the state.
 However, due to the external crisis with Italy, the plan had to be temporarily postponed with the result that it never fully materialized.

 Metaxas' government, initially unpopular, also gained popularity through an elaborate program to socialize the Greek economy, including: